daebreaker/Snaz/README.md

 ENDED UP BEING A 3RD-PARTY SYSTEM EXTENSION ISSUE, PLEASE DISREGARD.
 THANKS ANYWAY!!!

+## UPDATE 2

+Kudos for the carry-over frommy  prior installation as well, so at least I didn't lose all that much in reconfig upon successful loadup.
+Just a few simple mods and it's business as usual!

 # END ISSUE REPORT

 # Latest version 1.12.6.0